-- Article 28(7) of the Money Market Funds Regulation (MMFR)5 provides that the European Securities and Markets Authority (ESMA) shall develop guidelines with a view to establishing common reference parameters of the stress test scenarios to be included in the stress tests that Money Market Funds (MMFs) or managers of MMFs are required to conduct.
+- 1. Article 28(7) of the Money Market Funds Regulation (MMFR)4 provides that the European Securities and Markets Authority (ESMA) shall develop guidelines with a view to establishing common reference parameters of the stress test scenarios to be included in the stress tests that Money Market Funds (MMFs) or managers of MMFs are required to conduct.
 These guidelines shall be updated at least every year taking into account the latest market developments.
-ESMA published the latest update of these guidelines on 16 December 20206 and their translations on 29 June 20217 ("2020 Guidelines"). - 2.
+ESMA published the latest update of these guidelines on 14 February 2022 and their translation on 4 May 2022 ("the 2021 Guidelines"). - 2.
 ESMA has worked in collaboration with the ESRB and the ECB for the calibration of the risk parameters.
-These were approved by the ESRB General Board on 17 December 2021 which allowed the subsequent approval of this report by the ESMA Board of Supervisors in January 2022.
-Considering that the scenarios will reflect the assessment of systemic risk by ESMA, the ESRB and the ECB, ESMA has not conducted a public consultation on the update of the Guidelines.8 - 3.
+Considering that the scenarios will reflect the assessment of systemic risk by ESMA, the ESRB and the ECB, ESMA has not conducted a public consultation on the update of the Guidelines.
+However, ESMA intends to consult on the revision of section 4.8 of the guidelines in the first half of 2023, and this consultation will also general questions to stakeholders on the full text of the Guidelines. - 3.
 Managers of MMFs are expected to include the results of the stress tests in the reports to be sent to National Competent Authorities (NCAs) through the reporting template.
 The Guidelines include stress test scenarios in relation to hypothetical changes in MMFs': - liquidity levels; - credit and interest rate risks; - redemptions levels; - widening/ narrowing of spreads among indexes to which interest rates of portfolio securities are tied; and - macro-economic shocks. - 4.
-While section 5 of the Guidelines has been updated, all the other sections of the 2020 Guidelines continue to apply, including the internal stress test exercise to be carried out by managers of MMFs.
+While section 5 of the Guidelines has been updated, all the other sections of the 2021 Guidelines continue to apply, including the internal stress test exercise to be carried out by managers of MMFs.
 Article 28(1) of the MMFR provides that "Each MMF shall have in place sound stress testing processes that identify possible events or future changes in economic conditions which could have unfavourable effects on the MMF".
-These internal stress tests could include other factors than those referred to in the 2021 Guidelines, and
+These internal stress tests could include other factors than those referred to in the 2022 Guidelines, and when designing these internal stress tests, ESMA expects that MMFs would factor in the impact historical market stress according to the risk profile of their fund.

-5 Regulation (EU) 2017/1131 of the European Parliament and of the Council of 14 June 2017 on money market funds (OJ L 169, 30.06.2017, p.
+4 Regulation (EU) 2017/1131 of the European Parliament and of the Council of 14 June 2017 on money market funds (OJ L 169, 30.06.2017, p.
 8).